 Review of algebra.
 The Real Numbers, inequalities and intervals on the number line, factoring, radical notation, properties of exponents, scientific notation, and operations on rational expressions.
 Function definition and graph of linear/nonlinear functions such as quadratic, cubic, absolute value, piecewise-defined, rational, and power function.
 Additional topics with functions included such as transformations of graphs and symmetry, composite functions, one-to-one and inverse functions.
 Solving linear and quadratic equations algebraically and graphically.
 Solving systems of equations in two variables algebraically and graphically.
 Modeling systems of equations in three variables and solving them analytically and with matrices using TI-84 implementation.
 Modeling with linear as well as quadratic and power functions with the aid of a graphing calculator and Excel spread sheets.
 Business applications are included.

-Taken simultaneously with MATH.1210, this 1-credit course offers students taking MATH.1210 supplemental instructions to foster a greater opportunity for successful completion of Management Precalculus.
-The course credit cannot be used to satisfy the credits required for graduation, but may be used to satisfy credits required for full time student status.
+Taken simultaneously with MATH.1210, this zero-credit course offers students taking MATH.1210 supplemental instructions to foster a greater opportunity for successful completion of Management Precalculus.

 Co-Req: MATH.1210 Management Pre-Calculus

 Review of difference quotient, least squares modeling, limit of difference quotient, differential calculus: derivatives, differentials, higher-order derivatives, implicit differentiation, relative and absolute maxima and minima of functions, and applications of derivatives to business and economics.
 Integrals and applications to business.
 No credit in Science or Engineering.